fc7/opensourcerers-openshift-logging/README.md

 ### View the collected events in the console

-Got to the Administrator view and select `infrastructure` and the pod `eventrouter-xxxx`.
+Go to the Administrator view and select `infrastructure` and the pod `eventrouter-xxxx`.

 ### Uninstall the Event Router